UWC2-APIDOC/to-do-service-public/docs/api/tasks-create-task.md

 ```

 ## Return body
 The following example shows the response.
 Note that the task title should be the same as you used in your **Request body** and the response should include the new task's id.
-The task's id is automatically generated when the user is created.
+The task's id is automatically generated when the task is created.

 ```js
 [